Screening for people at high risk of bowel cancer

 An inherited bowel condition called Lynch syndrome

-Lynch syndrome is sometimes called HNPCC- hereditary non polyposis colorectal cancer.
-It is an inherited gene change (mutation) that increases your bowel cancer risk.
+Lynch syndrome used to be called HNPCC - hereditary non polyposis colorectal cancer.
+It is caused by an inherited Open a glossary item change (mutation) in certain genes.
+This increases the risk of bowel cancer.

 Serrated polyposis syndrome (SPS)

-Serrated polyposis syndrome (sometimes called hyperplastic polyposis syndrome) is when polyps occur in the bowel with jagged edges (serrated).
+Serrated polyposis syndrome is when polyps occur in the bowel with jagged edges (serrated).
+It is sometimes called hyperplastic polyposis syndrome.

 Research is looking into whether this is an inherited condition.